kgb1001001/cloudadoptionpatterns/Cloud-Client-Architecture/Micro-Frontend.md

 ---
-title: Micro Frontends
+title: Micro Frontend
 parent: Cloud Client Architecture
 ---
-# Micro Frontends
+# Micro Frontend

 You are developing a new web application or you are refactoring a section of a web application to make it more modern.
 You realize that the temptation exists to place unrelated functionality for several business processes together in the same Single Page Application, even though that “feels” contrary to the microservices approach.
 You are already applying a microservices architecture to divide up your domain into separate services.